Author - Associate Zarmeen Jahan

 In Balfour vs Balfour the wife is deemed to get the given amount of money as the husband entered into a domestic contract by contract by offering his wife £30 and the wife agreed and stayed back in England.

 What was held in Balfour vs Balfour 1919-

 The agreement was purely social and domestic in nature and characteristic and therefore it was presumed that the parties did not intend to be legally bound.

 Agreements made between a husband and wife to provide capitals are generally not contracts because generally, the parties do not intend that they should be attended by legal ends.
 Commonly parties to a marriage will make arrangements for personal or household expenses.
 Even though there may be present what would amount to consider if it had occurred between different parties.
 The Court of Appeal unanimously held that there was no enforceable agreement.

-For any Contracts and Legal Documentation related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Contracts and Legal Documentation Lawyers and book a free appointment directly.
+For any Contracts & Legal Documentation / Agreements related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Contracts & Legal Documentation / Agreements Lawyers and book a free appointment directly.